jrpotter/notebook/notes/memory/virtual.md

 %%ANKI
 Basic
-What data structure is used by the MMU to perform address translation?
+What data structures are used by the MMU to perform address translation?
-Back: A page table.
+Back: Page table.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1754147709244-->
 END%%

 %%ANKI
 Basic
-What is responsible for updating the contents of the MMU's lookup table?
+What is responsible for updating the contents of the MMU's lookup tables?
 Back: The operating system.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1754147709249-->